davidit17/GasScraper/README.md

 ## This is how the source looks
 ![source](source.JPG?raw=true "Title")

-## after going throw the table ans summerizing
+## after going throw the table and summerizing

 ![Gas List](Gas.JPG?raw=true "Title")